How to Handle Sales Objections: A Framework for Every Pushback

 Why Objections Aren't Rejection

-Before diving into tactics, reframe how you think about objections.
-Marc Wayshak, best-selling author of Game Plan Selling, emphasizes that objections are rarely true rejection.
+Before the tactics, reframe how you think about objections.
+Marc Wayshak, best-selling author of Game Plan Selling, points out that objections are rarely true rejection.
 They're requests for more information, or reactions to the interruption rather than your actual pitch.

-Think about it from the prospect's perspective.
-They're busy, you called unexpectedly, and their default response is to push back.
-That doesn't mean they don't have the problem you solve — it means you haven't yet earned the right to continue the conversation.
+Put yourself in the prospect's seat.
+They're busy, you called out of nowhere, and their default is to push back.
+That doesn't mean they don't have the problem you solve.
+It means you haven't yet earned the right to keep talking.

 The days of "overcoming" objections with slick responses are over.
 Instead, try to understand what the prospect means by asking questions.
 Your goal is dialogue, not debate.